farisekananda/kitexcall/README.md

 - `-meta-persistent`: Specifies persistent metadata passed to the server.
 Multiple can be specified, in the format key=value.
 - `-meta-backward`: Enables receiving backward metadata (Backward) returned by the server.
 - `-verbose` or `-v`: Enables verbose mode for more detailed output information.
+- `-rpc-timeout` or `-rt`: Specify RPC Timeout in durations, default is 1s.
+- `-con-timeout` or `-ct`: Specify Connection Timeout in durations, default is 50ms.

 ### Detailed Description